sandyMax974/react_diary/README.md

 ```
 ## How to run
 ```
-// starts the json-server on port 5000
+// starts the server on port 8080
-$ npm run server
+$ node server/lib/server.js

 // starts the react application on port 3000
 $npm start